adrianrivadulla/FootNet/README.md

       - Summary performance metrics on testing set and Bland-Altman plots comparing foot strike, toe off and ocntact times as predicted by FootNet vs gold standard method.
       - y_and_yhat.mat File containing testing predictions, target labels and metadata from testing stride cycles for posterior analyses in Matlab presented in the paper.
     - FinalModel.
 Folder containing the final updated model resulting from FinalTest as a SavedModel directory (Tensorflow model format) and as .h5.

+Once the project folder is in your Google Drive, you can use the Google Colab notebooks provided in this repository to replicate the data splitting, cross-validation and model testing.
+You can preview the notebook on Github however I would recommend opening the notebook in Google Colab to have full control over it.
+This option should appear at the top of your screen when you click on a given Google Colab notebook.
+For CrossValidation.ipynb and FinalTest.ipynb, make sure you are running on GPU by clicking on Runtime > Change Runtime type and selecting GPU.

 - TrainTest_Split.ipynb.
 This notebook demonstrates how the dataset splitting was performed, including training and testing (70/30) and further folding of training dataset in 5 folds.
     - CrossValidation.ipnyb.
-This notebook performs 5-fold cross validation and slected the best set of weights as best candidate for the final test.
+This notebook performs 5-fold cross-validation and slected the best set of weights as best candidate for the final test.
     - FinalTest.ipnyb.
-This notebook updates the best candidate model resulting from cross validation with the 5 folds as training set and performs the final test on the testing set.
+This notebook updates the best candidate model resulting from cross-validation with the 5 folds as training set and performs the final test on the testing set.